Andreza06/skills-introduction-to-github/README.md

 In this course, you will:

-1. Create a branch
+1. Create a branch - OK
-2. Commit a file
+2. Commit a file - OK
 3. Open a pull request
 4. Merge your pull request